material-motion/material-motion/concepts/patterns.md

 An **Actor**'s sole responsibility is to fulfill the contract defined by a corresponding Intention.

-> How an Actor is implemented — be it an anonymous function or a class instance with state — is less important than that the Actor fulfills its contract.
-We leave it as a challenge to the reader to evaluate the merits of purely functional systems vs object-oriented systems.
+> How an Actor is implemented is less important than that the Actor fulfills its contract.
+Different types of Actors may be employed to fulfill different types of Intention.

 **Input**: Actors can be asked to recalculate either in response to user input or whenever the platform is ready to draw another frame.